 Indy Lights Presented by Cooper Tires – The third and final step of the Road to Indy.
 Indy Lights has become the backbone of the NTT IndyCar Series with 23 of the 33 started in the 2019 Indianapolis 500 as graduates, including nine Indy Lights champions.
 In total, 26 Road to Indy graduates were on the IndyCar grids in 2019.
 The success of Indy Lights as a springboard to IndyCar has never been more apparent.

 For more information, visit IndyLights.com.

-The Indy Lights schedule is boosted by an expanded calendar of 10 events and 20 races with one event yet to be announced.
+The Indy Lights schedule is boosted by an expanded calendar of 11 events and 22 races.
 For the first time since 2012, the series will return to The Raceway at Belle Isle Park in Detroit, Mich., for a double-header round, and will cap off the year with a West Coast swing at Portland International Raceway in Portland, Ore., and the season finale at WeatherTech Raceway Laguna Seca in Monterey, Calif., the following weekend.

 |May 13-15||Indianapolis Motor Speedway||2.439-mile road course|

 |June 18-20||Road America||4.014-mile road course|

 |Chassis||The Dallara IL-15 is a state-of-the-art, single-seat, open-wheel, Indy car-style chassis manufactured by Dallara Automobili, complete with safety components meeting FIA specifications with INDYCAR standards (headrests, seats, secondary pedal bulkhead, zylon panels).|